datatogether/reading_datatogether/notes/semester_02_2019/4-stewardship-2019-08-06.md

     - Counterpoint in here is part of what's important, in equitable society, something we should be thinking about.
 A new point of consideration in these new technologies.
 Big part of what's different in distributed web stuff.
 Where things live is something you should be thinking about now, it only exists if it's well stewarded by multiple people.
 Bears real thinking about
     - To some degree, think it's critical in systems we want to work well that gets surfaced somehow
     - Can't criticize SSB, keep meaning to read up on protocol.
 To degree of declaring peer/friend, you're stewarding their data.
 Good thing, makes it a conscious decision.
 But if you're doing it also for the people you're around maybe it's less good
     - Counterpoint - I think concerning issue isn't so much scale, as it is scope.
-Part about scale is more about measurate(?) scale.
+Part about scale is more about commensurate scale.
 Mauve's point - can't expect people to also be stewards of LHC, but institutions have same sort of needs of co-work and co-stewardship.
 The instituions that support that also have to support scale
     - The concerning part to pay attention to is  scope.
 Intentional communities where we can consciously think about what we're stewarding and who we're communicating with.
-    - The problem is Google storing 5 billion users data instead of community of 1000 or 10, but maybe it's lots of data.
+    - The problem is Google storing 5 billion users' data instead of community of 1000 or 10, which could still be lots of data.
 It's fine because it's a scope we can make meaningful

 - KN: Looking at this quote right on the screen
 > Pushing forward with automated approaches presents a potential danger of marginalizing other approaches - LTER

 - The idea of making it invisible...
-I just joined SSB and the first question I asked is, "How much data is this taking up on my hard drive?""
+I just joined SSB and the first question I asked is, "How much data is this taking up on my hard drive?"
 Asked an SSB developer, how much do I add on average when I follow someone?
 He couldn't answer that.
 That's a good question
     - What I've seen is that I started at 200MB, now follow about 30 people and it's up to 1.5GB.
 How did I get here???
     - He showed me other clients like Patchfoo, a light-weight client.
 Also Manyverse, a mobile app, and I'm unsure how much it downloads.
 I've had to struggle with wrangling gigs on my phone, so the invisibleness scares me

 - RB: Reminds me of torrenting.
 Tracking seeding vs downloading.
-Tracking ratio
+It was always important to keep your ratio in check
 - EN: Basic idea of developing systems where actual use is stewarding data.
 Great to hear that idea.
 Tending the wild reading, one of the things that struck me - stewardship is often taking care implies don't touch it, don't use it.
     - Point is, actual stewarding for future, has to be used.
 Particularly environments, ecosystems.
 California's example requires use to persist over time, to look as it did.
 Question of use is so important.
 Maybe differs from other things like grandma's table where stewardship does not involve use
     - Maybe a lot of data we can tie those things.
 Or some data, those two things are separate.